Last updated on September 4th, 2022.

 -

-Divide the into 4 pieces.
+Divide the dough into four pieces.

 -